 What is the Death Moment on X form?

-The "Moment of Death Form" is not just a catchy term, but a new rule integrated into X's violent content policy as of February 18, 2025.
-This rule allows the relatives or legal representatives of a deceased person to report a video showing his or her last moments.
+The “Moment of Death Form” is not just a catchy term, but a new rule that has been incorporated into X’s violent content policy since February 18, 2025.
+This rule allows relatives or legal representatives of a deceased person to report a video showing their final moments.
 However, this is not an automatic process.
 In order for the request to be considered, X requires applicants to provide concrete evidence, such as a death certificate.

-X's stated aim is to strike a balance between the dignity of the deceased and what the platform calls a "robust public registry".
-This means that if a video is deemed "worthy of historical interest" or "of significant topicality", it could remain online, even if the family objects.
+X's stated goal is to strike a balance between the dignity of the deceased and what the platform calls a "robust public record."
+That means if a video is deemed "historically significant" or "newsworthy," it could remain online, even if the family objects.

 This policy raises a fundamental question: can a technology platform really reconcile ethics and total transparency?

-To understand this update, we need to look back at previous events.
-In 2024, X refused to remove a video of a violent attack in Sydney, despite requests from the Australian authorities.
-The platform cited freedom of expression as its main argument.
-Although the video did not show any deaths, it remained accessible, sparking a worldwide debate.
+To understand this update, we need to look at previous events.
+In 2024, X refused to remove a video of a violent attack in Sydney, despite requests from Australian authorities.
+The platform then invoked freedom of expression as its main argument.
+This video, although it did not show any deaths, remained accessible, sparking a global debate.

-Later, it was discovered that an individual responsible for a triple murder in the UK had viewed this video before carrying out his act.
+Later, it was discovered that an individual responsible for a triple murder in the UK had watched this video before committing the crime.
 Coincidence or catalyst?
-Hard to say, but this event certainly prompted X to adjust its rules, while maintaining its fundamental principles.
+It's hard to say, but this event certainly pushed X to adjust his rules, while maintaining his core principles.

-According to an excerpt from their Violent Content Policy: "X values a robust public registry, especially for landmark historical or current events."
-This statement shows that X prefers a systematic approach, with clear forms and criteria, rather than immediate deletion.
+According to an excerpt from their violent content policy: "X values a robust public record, especially for significant historical or current events."
+This statement shows that X prefers a systematic approach, with clear forms and criteria, rather than immediate removal.

 A complex administrative process

-Filling out a form to request the deletion of a video showing the death of a loved one may seem cold and bureaucratic.
-Yet that's exactly what X asks.
-Users have to prove their connection to the victim, provide official documents, and wait for the platform to accept or refuse their request.
-If the content is deemed "relevant" by the moderators, it will remain online.
+Filling out a form to request the removal of a video showing the death of a loved one may seem cold and bureaucratic.
+However, that is exactly what X is asking.
+Users must prove their connection to the victim, provide official documents, and wait for the platform to accept or reject their request.
+If the content is deemed “relevant” by moderators, it will remain online.

-For many, this complexity seems deliberate.
-By imposing a structured process, X avoids mass deletions and retains room for manoeuvre.
-But for users, it can feel like yet another ordeal in an already painful time.
-A startup specializing in online reputation management could have its work cut out helping these families navigate this administrative process.
+To many, this complexity seems deliberate.
+By imposing a structuring process, X avoids mass deletions and maintains room for maneuver.
+But to users, it can feel like an additional ordeal in an already painful moment.
+A startup specializing in the management of reputation online could have a lot of work to do to help these families navigate this administrative process.

 Freedom of expression versus human dignity

-The conflict at the heart of this measure is philosophical: on the one hand, there's the freedom of expression so dear to Elon Musk and his team, and on the other, the right to human dignity and privacy, especially after death.
-X seems to favor the first option, but not without certain concessions.
+The conflict at the heart of this measure is philosophical: on the one hand, there is freedom of expression, dear to Elon Musk and his team, and on the other, the right to human dignity and privacy, especially after death.
+X seems to favor the first option, but not without some concessions.

 The broad outlines of this policy are as follows:

-Videos deemed "historic" or "of significant topical interest" are given priority.
+• Videos deemed “historical” or “significantly current” are given priority.

-Only direct relatives or legal representatives may request deletion.
+• Only immediate relatives or legal representatives can request deletion.

-Not everyone is happy with this compromise.
-Some accuse X of hypocrisy: claiming to defend freedom of expression while imposing barriers on bereaved families.
+This compromise does not satisfy everyone.
+Some accuse X of hypocrisy: claiming to defend freedom of expression while imposing barriers on grieving families.

 What's the impact for tech companies?

-X's decision sends a strong signal to startups and technology companies.
+This decision by X is a strong signal for startups and technology companies.
 Managing violent content is becoming a strategic issue.
 Here are the potential consequences:

-Brand perception : A platform that keeps shocking videos may put off some users.
+• Brand perception : A platform that keeps shocking videos can put off some users.

-Control Governments may tighten their laws in response.
+• Regulation : Governments could toughen their laws in response.

-Innovation : Moderation AIs will have to become more sophisticated to identify such sensitive content.
+• Innovation : Moderation AIs will need to become more sophisticated to identify this sensitive content.

 Companies may need to rethink their own policies to adapt to these new expectations.
-A startup specializing in AI could develop tools capable of detecting these "moments of death" in an automatic, more human way.
+An AI startup could develop tools that can detect these “death moments” automatically and in a more humane way.

 Users at the heart of the debate

-For users, the debate surrounding the Death Moment Form is deeply divisive.
-Some support X, arguing that total transparency is essential in a connected world.
-Others feel that this approach is too cold and lacking in human sensitivity.
+For users, the debate over the Moment of Death Form is deeply divisive.
+Some support X, arguing that full transparency is essential in a connected world.
+Others believe the approach is too cold and lacks human sensitivity.

 “If a video can inform or educate, it should stay, no matter who requests it.” – Anonymous user on X.

-But for every voice defending this logic, there's another crying indecency.
-This debate reflects a broader tension in digital society: how far can we expose reality, even the most crude?
+But for every voice that defends this logic, there is a voice that cries indecency.
+This debate reflects a broader tension in digital society: how far can we expose reality, even the most raw?

 An uncertain future for X and its policies

-With this update, X is opening a veritable Pandora's box.
-The next steps will depend on the reaction of users, regulators and competitors.
-If governments get involved, as they did in Australia last year, X may have to review its policy.
+With this update, X is opening a Pandora’s box.
+What happens next will depend on how users, regulators, and competitors respond.
+If governments get involved, as Australia did last year, X may have to rethink its policies.
 And if other platforms adopt stricter approaches, X risks losing market share.

-For entrepreneurs and marketing professionals alike, it's essential to keep a close eye on these developments.
-This story shows how a simple rule can shake up a platform's strategy, influence public opinion and redefine digital standards.
+For entrepreneurs and marketers, it’s essential to keep a close eye on this development.
+This story shows how a simple rule can upend a platform’s strategy, influence public opinion, and redefine digital norms.

-At ValueYournetworkWe understand the importance of reacting quickly to changes in digital policies and adapting communication strategies to protect and enhance our customers' brand image.
-Since 2016, we've been supporting companies with successful influencer marketing campaigns and crisis management expertise on social networks.
+At ValueYournetwork, we understand the importance of responding quickly to changes in digital policies and adapting communication strategies to protect and enhance our clients' brand image.
+Since 2016, we have been supporting companies with influence campaigns successful marketing and social media crisis management expertise.